modesty/pdf2json/readme.md

 * events:
     * pdfParser_dataError: will be raised when parsing failed
     * pdfParser_dataReady: when parsing succeeded

+* alternative events: (v1.3.0)
+    * readable: first event dispatched after PDF file metadata is parsed and before processing any page
+    * data: one parsed page succeeded, null means last page has been processed, signle end of data stream
+    * error: exception or error occured

 * start to parse PDF file from specified file path asynchronously:
 ````javascript